cyberphone/openbankingwallet/adapting-open-banking-apis.md

 ## Adapting an Open Banking API Implementation
 The following sections describe the *recommended* upgrade scheme.
 Note: no changes to the Open Banking API itself is needed.
-### 1. Deploy a Locally Trusted Certificate
+### 1. Create a Locally Trusted PKI
-Since arbitrary TTP services **MUST NOT** be able using the new mode, a specific locally trusted certificate for TLS client-certificate authentication **MUST** be deployed and recognized by the Open Banking API implementation.
+Since arbitrary TTP services **MUST NOT** be able using the new mode, specific locally trusted certificates for TLS client-certificate authentication and signatures **MUST** be deployed and recognized by the Open Banking API implementation.

 Note: selected TTPs *may* also use this mode of operation, although it would require a specific agreement between the TTP and the bank.